trullock/launch-pad/README.md

 ### Arming

 The system can only enter the Armed state if the physical Saftey Interlock is engaged at the Pad.
-The system will remain in an Armed state for 20s, after which it will revert to a Disarmed state should it not receive a valid Continuity Test command beforehand.
+The system remains in an Armed state for 20s, after which it reverts to a Disarmed state should it not receive a valid Continuity Test command beforehand.
 When in an Armed state:

-* a physical indicator light at the pad will be illuminated (Armed)
+* a physical indicator light at the pad is illuminated (Armed)
-* a warning siren will sound at the pad
+* a warning siren sounds at the pad
-* a virtual indicator will show on the Remote
+* a virtual indicator is shown on the Remote
-* the Remote will be allowed to issue a Disarm and/or Continuity Test command
+* the Remote is allowed to issue a Disarm and/or Continuity Test command

 ### Performing a Continuity Test

 A continuity test of the electrical ignition system (Ignitor) can only be performed when the system is in an Armed state.
 A continuity test can only be performed from the Remote.
 For saftey there is no physical continuity test mechanism at the Pad.
-If the continuity test fails, the system will immedately revert to a Disarmed state.
+If the continuity test fails, the system immedately reverts to a Disarmed state.
-If the continuity test passes, the system will transition to the Continuity-Test-Passed state.
+If the continuity test passes, the system transitions to the Continuity-Test-Passed state.

 ### Continuity-Test-Passed

-The system will remain in an Continuity-Test-Passed state for 20s, after which it will revert to a Disarmed state should it not receive a valid Fire command beforehand.
+The system remains in an Continuity-Test-Passed state for 20s, after which it reverts to a Disarmed state should it not receive a valid Fire command beforehand.

 When in a Continuity-Test-Passed state:

-* a physical indicator light at the pad will be illuminated (Ready)
+* a physical indicator light at the pad is illuminated (Ready)
-* a warning siren will sound at the pad
+* a warning siren sounds at the pad
-* a virtual indicator will show on the Remote
+* a virtual indicator is shown on the Remote
-* the Remote will be allowed to issue a Disarm and/or Fire command
+* the Remote is allowed to issue a Disarm and/or Fire command

 ### Firing

 The system can only enter the Firing state from the Continuity-Test-Passed state.
-The system will remain in the Firing state for at most 3s.
-Whilst in the Firing state, a continuity-test will be performed to detect Ignitor ignition.
-Which ever occurs first (Ignitor continuity-failure or 3s elapsed) will trigger the system to disarm itself into the Disarmed state.
+The system remains in the Firing state for at most 3s.
+Whilst in the Firing state, a continuity-test is performed to detect Ignitor ignition.
+Which ever occurs first, Ignitor continuity-failure or 3s elapsed, triggers the system to disarm itself into the Disarmed state.
 Whilst in the Firing state:

-* a phsyical indicator light at the Pad will be illuminated (Firing)
+* a phsyical indicator light at the Pad is illuminated (Firing)
-* a warning siren will sound at the Pad
+* a warning siren sounds at the Pad
-* a virtual indicator will show on the Remote
+* a virtual indicator is shown on the Remote
-* the Remote will be allowed to issue a Disarm command
+* the Remote is allowed to issue a Disarm command

 ## State and Error Detection